Premises Liability

 Premises liability is a legal concept that holds property owners and occupiers responsible for accidents and injuries that occur on their property due to unsafe conditions.
 This area of law is grounded in the principle that property owners have a duty to maintain a safe environment for those who enter their premises.
 If they fail to do so and someone is injured as a result, they can be held liable for the damages.

-Duty of Care
+Understanding the Duty of Care in Premises Liability

 Property owners or occupiers owe a duty of care to ensure that their property is reasonably safe.
 The extent of this duty varies depending on the status of the visitor: invitees, licensees, or trespassers.